 - 4th April 2013 to 31st March 2014 - csv format (404kb)

 Supplier Payments Open or Close

-From 18 September 2017 all supplier invoices will be processed centrally, whether an electronic image or a paper invoice through our scanning software.
+Supplier invoices will be processed centrally, whether an electronic image or a paper invoice through our scanning software.
 Where an invoice matches the purchase order quoted, and the products, services or works have been provided, and ‘receipted’ in our system, the invoice will be automatically paid at the next available BACS run.

 In order to ensure that we can process invoices quickly and efficiently, we ask that suppliers follow the requirements detailed below.
 Suppliers can invoice us in two ways.
 Our preferred method for receiving invoices is by email.
 If an invoice cannot be submitted electronically it must be sent to our central address only: Bolsover District Council, Finance Team, The Arc, High Street, Clowne, Derbsyhire, S43 4JY.

 An invoice template can be downloaded if required.

 All invoices submitted must state the Purchase Order Number and agree to the details quoted on the order; failure to do so may result in a delay or non-payment of the invoice.
 To allow for prompt payment all invoices must adhere to our Terms and Conditions and meet the following:

 - Quote a valid Council Purchase Order (PO) number